dinatahoun92/celebration-cards/src/english/tutoria.md

 ## Step 4 - Canvas API to draw image:

 1. Back in App.js file.
-We will creatث `Ref` in Canvas tag to access the DOM node.
+We will create `Ref` in Canvas tag to access the DOM node.
 We will call it `canvas`.
 ```
 const canvas = useRef(null);
 ```